EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 - ##### `Employees` Subfolder

-  This subfolder contains functionality related to employees.
+  This subfolder contains employee module-related functionality.

   - **EmployeesLayoutView** - This is a descendant of `ColumnViewUserControl` that hosts a GridControl LayoutView.